benattimatheus/100-days-of-code-python/Readme.md

   <li><a href="https://github.com/benattimatheus/100DaysPython/tree/main/Project24SquirrelCensusAndUSStatesGame">24.
 Squirrel Census and US States Quiz</a> - A census built using pandas library and filtering data.
 The other project is a Quiz Game to try to guess all the states of US</li>
   <li>25.
 Review of concepts and upgrade of previous projects.</li>
   <li><a href="https://github.com/benattimatheus/100DaysPython/tree/main/Project26NATOAlphabet">26.
 NATO Phonetic Alphabet Transformation</a> - A program built using pandas and concepts of list comprehension and dictionary comprehension in order to convert any word into the NATO Phonetic Alphabet.</li>
+  <li><a href="https://github.com/benattimatheus/100DaysPython/blob/main/Project27MilesKMConverter/main.py">27.
+Miles to Kilometer Converter</a> - Program with a Graphical User Interface made with Tkinter.
+Study of unlimited arguments in a function with *args and **kwargs.</li>